davatorium/rofi/doc/theme3/specification.md

   * box
     * spacing:         distance
+        Distance between the packed elements.

   * textbox:
     * background:      color
     * foreground:      color
     * text:            The text color to use (falls back to foreground if not set)
     * highlight:        highlight {color}
+        Color is optional, multiple highlight styles can be added like:  bold underlinei italic #000000;

   * listview:
     * columns:         integer
+        Number of columns to show (atleast 1).
     * fixed-height:    boolean
+        Always show `lines`  rows, even if less elements are available.
     * dynamic:         boolean
+        If the size should changed when filtering the list, or if it should keep the original height.
     * scrollbar:       boolean
+        If the scrollbar should be enabled/disabled.
     * scrollbar-width: distance
+        Width of the scrollbar
     * cycle:           boolean
+        When navigating it should wrap around.
     * spacing:         distance
+        Spacing between the elements (both vertical and horizontal)
+    * lines:           integer
+        Number of rows to show in the list view.

 ## Examples